-[Slide 11] In this discussion activity, ask the participants the following questions:
+[Slide 11] In this discussion activity, ask all participants the following questions:

-- What are the top 3 questions I should ask myself to be more person centred? - What are the top 3 questions I should encourage the patient to ask me to become more person centred?
+- What are the top three questions I should ask myself to be more personcentred? - What are the top three questions I should encourage the patient to ask me to become more person-centred?